 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

 - Do you board pets?

 Yes, we do boarding for our clients.
 We have boarding space for both dogs and cats.

 - What are your kennels like?

 Our dog kennels are all indoor.
-The dogs are walked 2-3 times daily while they are boarding.
+The dogs are walked 2 times daily while they are boarding.
 The cat boarders are housed in a separate area away from the dogs.
-Blankets, food and dishes are provided for our boarders, but you are always welcome to bring your own if your pet is on a special diet.
+Blankets, food and dishes are provided for our boarders.
+It is recommended that you bring your pet's regular diet to eat while boarding.